 - Supported "dark skies" initiatives

 - Developed bag ordinance although it was defeated by the voters

 Currently the Green Team is completing a greenhouse gas inventory and exploring ways to reduce greenhouse gas emissions through retrofitting buildings.

-The Green Team typically meets once a month on a Wednesday at 4:00 pm.
+The Green Team typically meets once a month on the 2nd Monday at 4:00 pm.